Casumo/haskell-experiments/README.md

 ## Very quick setup
 https://haskell-lang.org/get-started

-## Gist with a great instructions to set up on intellij
+## Gist with great instructions to set up on Intellij
 https://gist.github.com/androidfred/a2bef54310c847f263343c529d32acd8

-There's support for many editors and many guides out there, so you can still pick your ~poison~ favourite editor.
+There's support for many editors and many guides out there, so you can still pick your ~~poison~~ favourite editor.
 Up to you!

 ## Learning resources